olivertwistor/todo-list-tools/CONTRIBUTING.md

 read the section *[How to make changes to the project][4]*.

 ### Report bugs, propose new features or changes in existing features
-All software has bugs and I would very much appreciate help with identifying and reporting bugs, so they can be fixed.
+All software has bugs, and I would very much appreciate help with identifying and reporting bugs, so they can be fixed.
 This is a good way to contribute even if you aren't a programmer yourself.